 Mandate

-To create a proactive dialogue on suicide to get rid of the stigma that surrounds it by showing portraits of those who have lost loved ones and friends to suicide in a book and gallery exhibits.
+To create a proactive dialogue on suicide to break the stigma that surrounds it by showing portraits and sharing stories of those who have lost loved ones and friends to suicide in a book and gallery exhibits.
 Further, we will advocate for gatekeeper training as a way of continuing a knowledge-based dialogue for professionals and community members as a whole.

 Goals for the project;